-20. The Director for Health and Social Care Integration and Deputy Director for Reshaping Care and Mental Health have responsibility for overseeing and ensuring effective relationships between the SG and the Care Inspectorate which support alignment of the Care Inspectorate's business to the SG's Purpose and National Outcomes and high performance by the Care Inspectorate.
+21. The Director for Health and Social Care Integration and Deputy Director for Care, Support and Rights have responsibility for overseeing and ensuring effective relationships between the SG and the Care Inspectorate which support alignment of the Care Inspectorate's business to the SG's Purpose and National Outcomes and high performance by the Care Inspectorate.
 They will work closely with the Care Inspectorate Chief Executive and be answerable to the Portfolio Accountable Officer for maintaining and developing positive relationships with the Care Inspectorate characterised by openness, trust, respect and mutual support.
 They will be supported by the Sponsor Team in discharging these functions.
-The Director-General for Health and Social Care/Director for Health and Social Care Integration/Deputy Director for Reshaping Care and Mental Health shall be responsible for assessing the performance of the Care Inspectorate Chair, at least annually.
+The Director for Health and Social Care Integration and Deputy Director for Care, Support and Rights shall be responsible for assessing the performance of the Care Inspectorate Chair, at least annually.

-Sponsor Team responsibilities
+Sponsor unit responsibilities

-21. The SG Sponsor Team for the Care Inspectorate is the Regulation of Care and Sponsorship Team.
-It is the normal point of contact for the Care Inspectorate in dealing with the SG.
+- 22. The SG Sponsor Team for the Care Inspectorate is the normal point of contact for the Care Inspectorate in dealing with the SG.
 The Team, under the direction of the Director/Deputy Director, is the primary source of advice to the Scottish Ministers on the discharge of their responsibilities in respect of the Care Inspectorate and undertakes the responsibilities of the Portfolio Accountable Officer on his/her behalf.
-Specific responsibilities include:

-- discharging sponsorship responsibilities in line with the principles and framework set out in the document 'Strategic Engagement between the Scottish Government and Scotland's NDPBs' and ensuring that sponsorship is suitably flexible, proportionate and responsive to the needs of the Scottish Ministers and the Care Inspectorate; - ensuring that appointments to the Care Inspectorate board are made timeously and, where appropriate, in accordance with the Code of Practice for Ministerial Appointments to Public Bodies in Scotland; - proportionate monitoring of the Care Inspectorate's activities through an adequate and timely flow of appropriate information, agreed with the Care Inspectorate, on performance, budgeting, control and risk management; - agreeing a protocol, in conjunction with the Care Inspectorate, for reporting and communication between the Care Inspectorate, SG Sponsor Team and relevant SG policy leads, including the notification of incidents (protocol to be included in the Annex to this document in due course]; - agreeing a protocol, in conjunction with the Care Inspectorate, for handling of Parliamentary Questions, Ministerial and Official Correspondence and general enquiries, in conjunction with the Care Inspectorate [protocol to be included in the Annex to this document in due course]; - arranging meetings with the Cabinet Secretary for Health and Wellbeing as part of the formal reporting arrangements with Scottish Ministers set out at paragraph 10 of this document, and ensuring that any actions following from these meetings are taken forward; - addressing in a timely manner any significant problems arising in the Care Inspectorate, alerting the Portfolio Accountable Officer and the responsible Minister(s) where considered appropriate; - ensuring that the objectives of the Care Inspectorate and the risks to them are properly and appropriately taken into account in the SG's risk assessment and management systems; and - informing the Care Inspectorate of relevant SG policy in a timely manner.
+Specific responsibilities include: - discharging sponsorship responsibilities in line with the principles and framework set out in the document 'Strategic Engagement between the Scottish Government and Scotland's NDPBs' and ensuring that sponsorship is suitably flexible, proportionate and responsive to the needs of the Scottish Ministers and the Care Inspectorate; - ensuring that appointments to the Care Inspectorate Board are made timeously and, where appropriate, in accordance with the Code of Practice for Ministerial Appointments to Public Bodies in Scotland; - proportionate monitoring of the Care Inspectorate's activities through an adequate and timely flow of appropriate information, agreed with the Care Inspectorate, on performance, budgeting, control and risk management; - agreeing a protocol, in conjunction with the Care Inspectorate, for reporting and communication between the Care Inspectorate, SG Sponsor Team and relevant SG policy leads, including the notification of incidents; arranging meetings with Scottish Ministers as part of the formal reporting arrangements set out at paragraph 11 of this document, and ensuring that any actions following from these meetings are taken forward - addressing in a timely manner any significant problems arising in the Care Inspectorate, alerting the Portfolio Accountable Officer and the responsible Minister(s) where considered appropriate; - ensuring that the objectives of the Care Inspectorate and the risks to them are properly and appropriately taken into account in the SG's risk assessment and management systems; and - informing the Care Inspectorate of relevant SG policy in a timely manner.